 Enrollment in a Phase 2 clinical trial (the SPEARHEAD-1 trial) in synovial sarcoma will shortly complete in the U.S. Enrollment in the SPEARHEAD-1 trial will continue in Canada, the U.K., Spain and France.
-A pediatric trial, SPEARHEAD-3, is currently enrolling in the U.S..
+A pediatric trial, SPEARHEAD -3, is currently enrolling in the U.S..

 Clinical data from the SPEARHEAD-1 trial was presented at the Connective Tissue Oncology Society ("CTOS") in November 2022.
 An Overall Response Rate (ORR) per independent review of approximately 39% in synovial sarcoma was presented together with a median duration of response of just over 50 weeks.
-We believe a fami-cel continues to have an acceptable benefit to risk profile.
+We believe afami-cel continues to have an acceptable benefit to risk profile.
 The charts below summarize the best overall responses by RECIST v1.1 as of August 29, 2022 for cohort 1 of the SPEARHEAD -1 trial.

 The graph represents data from Cohort 1.
 PR= partial response; SD=stable-disease; PD=progressive disease.
-Data represent percent changes from baseline in sum of diameters (sum of the long diameters
+Data represent percent changes from baseline in sum of diameters (sum of the long diameters for non-nodal lesions and short axis for nodal lesions) in target lesions through progression or prior to surgical resection.

-Survival data for a fami-cel was reported at CTOS in 2023 with a fami-cel responders having a 2-year survival probability of 70% and median overall survival not yet reached in the SPEARHEAD-1 trial.
+Survival data for afami-cel was reported at CTOS in 2023 with afami-cel responders having a 2-year survival probability of 70% and median overall survival not yet reached in the SPEARHEAD-1 trial.
 As of August 30, 2023 the median overall survival across the entire SPEARHEAD -1 trial is approximately 17 months.